darkaico/mini-redis/README.md

 # Mini-Redis Implementation

-Basic implementation of a mini REDIS implementation.
+Simple project of a mini REDIS implementation.

 ## Structure